JimDesu/basis-lang/README.md

    ... doing something
    .fail
    ... doing something else     ; this line is skipped and doesn't run
-      | ...                     ; this line is skipped and doesn't run
+      | ...                     ; this line is part of the line above it, which is skipped, so this is skipped too
    | ...                        ; this recovery executes
   | ...                         ; if and only if the prior recovery fails, then this runs
 ```